- Fraction : Fraction

 Definition : Fraction

 Right of ownership comprising at least one private portion (e.g. an apartment) and a share (%) of the common portions reserved for all (e.g. the corridors) or, as the case may be, only for some of them (e.g. a balcony).
 The share in the common portions of a fraction is equal to its relative value.
 In addition, each fraction constitutes a separate entity and may be the object of a partial or total alienation.
 It includes, as the case may be, the right of use of the common portions for restricted use.
+The share of the common portions appurtenant to a fraction may not, separately from the private portion of the fraction, be the subject of alienation or an action in partition.

 Any co-owner may have the relative value of their fraction, as well as the allocation of common expenses, revised according to certain conditions and formalities.
 To do so, it is necessary to proceed with an appeal to revise the relative value of the fractions.
 Furthermore, a co-owner may wish to modify the relative value of their fraction.
 Therefore, they will have to request the prior consent of the Board of directors or the general meeting of co-owners, depending on what is required.